cynogriffin/photo-port/README.md

-# Getting Started with Create React App
+# Photo Portfolio

+See the deployed project at https://cynogriffin.github.io/photo-port/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Built with React

 ## Available Scripts